 On December 18, 2012, we completed the sale (the "December 2012 private placement") of 9,166,665 shares (the "Initial Shares") of common stock and warrants (the "Warrants") to purchase an additional 6,416,665 shares (the "Warrant Shares" and, together with the Initial Shares, the "Shares") of common stock for an aggregate offering price of \$27.5 million, pursuant to the terms a Securities Purchase Agreement, dated November 4, 2012, between us and certain accredited investors identified therein.
-As a result of the December 2012 private placement, two of the investors, Vivo Ventures Fund VII, L.P. ("Vivo") and New Leaf Ventures II, L.P. ("New Leaf") own in excess of 20% of our outstanding common stock.
+As of the date of the closing of the December 2012 private placement, two of the investors, Vivo Ventures Fund VII, L.P. ("Vivo") and New Leaf Ventures II, L.P. ("New Leaf") owned in excess of 20% of our outstanding common stock.

-We have entered into a separate governance agreement with each of Vivo and New Leaf pursuant to which each of them is entitled to propose a candidate for election to our board of directors for consideration by the nominating committee of the board of directors in connection with each annual meeting of our stockholders following the effectiveness of an amended and restated certificate of incorporation eliminating our classified board of directors, and at such other times as such investor may propose.
-We have agreed to use our best efforts to cause the board of directors to elect one of the candidates proposed by Vivo or New Leaf to serve as Chairman of the board of directors and to cause the board of directors to appoint at least one of any such candidates serving on the board of directors to serve on each standing and special committee of the board of directors .
+We entered into a separate governance agreement with each of Vivo and New Leaf pursuant to which each of them is entitled to propose a candidate for election to our Board of Directors for consideration by the nominating committee of the Board of Directors in connection with each annual meeting of our stockholders following the effectiveness of an amended and restated certificate of incorporation eliminating our classified Board of Directors, and at such other times as such investor may propose.
+At the Company's Annual Meeting held on March 26, 2013, the proposal to declassify our Board of Directors was not approved by our shareholders.
+We have agreed to use our best efforts to cause the Board of Directors to elect one of the candidates proposed by Vivo or New Leaf to serve as Chairman of the Board of Directors and to cause the Board of Directors to appoint at least one of any such candidates serving on the Board of Directors to serve on each standing and special committee of the Board of Directors.
 All candidates proposed by Vivo and New Leaf will be presented to the nominating committee for the same consideration as individuals identified by the nominating committee through other means.
 Each governance agreement will terminate with respect to the applicable investor at the earliest of (i) such time as such investor and its affiliates beneficially owns all of the shares of common stock then outstanding, (ii) such time as such investor and its affiliates beneficially own less than 10% of the shares of common stock then outstanding, or (iii) the effectiveness of certain change of control transactions resulting in continuing stockholders of the Company holding less than 50% of the outstanding voting securities of the Company, its successor entity or a parent or subsidiary of its successor entity.
 On February 7, 2013, the Board appointed Thomas C. Reynolds, M.D., Ph.D., to fill the vacancy created by the expansion of the size of the Board from six members to seven members that became effective on December 18, 2012.
-Dr. Reynolds was proposed to the nominating committee of the board of directors pursuant to the terms of the governance agreements.
-On January 27, 2013, Professor Williams notified the Company of his decision not to stand for re-election to the board of directors at the Company's Annual Meeting to be held on March 26, 2013.
-As a result, the Company has commenced a search process to fill the vacancy created by Professor Williams's retirement from the board of directors.
-It is expected that at a future date, a candidate proposed under the governance agreements will be considered by the nominating committee of the board of directors to fill the vacancy that will be created upon Professor Williams's retirement from the board of directors.
+Dr. Reynolds was proposed to the nominating committee of the Board of Directors pursuant to the terms of the governance agreements.
+On January 27, 2013, Professor Williams notified the Company of his decision not to stand for re-election to the Board of Directors at the Company's Annual Meeting on March 26, 2013.
+As a result, the Company has commenced a search process to fill the vacancy created by Professor Williams's retirement from the Board of Directors.
+It is expected that at a future date, a candidate proposed under the governance agreements will be considered by the nominating committee of the Board of Directors to fill the vacancy that was created upon Professor Williams's retirement from the Board of Directors.